 As with the motorcycle rider, the other vehicle’s driver could be negligent or reckless.
-If that’s the case, they’re held liable for damages sustained from the motorcycle accident.
+If that’s the case, they’re liable for damages sustained by the motorcycle accident.

-Sometimes, the state of California and its government entities could be liable for the motorcycle accident if it’s caused by something under that government jurisdiction.
+Sometimes, the state of California and its government entities could be liable for a motorcycle accident if it’s caused by something under that government’s jurisdiction.

 Whoever’s found liable is responsible for paying the motorcycle accident settlement.
 If you were personally involved in a motorcycle accident or are now being sued for causing it, it’s best to contact Ehline Law Firm today.